 Sadly what I found was, post Op, the above deodorant suddenly stopped working.
 Something happened internally and it just stopped being effective with my current, crazy hormones.
 After a few weeks of dealing with this, I picked up on the Aromaco bar that people were talking about online.

 So what exactly is a deodorant bar you ask?
 Well, this particular one comes as a solid 100g block and contains nine ingredients: Witch Hazel Infusion, Propylene Glycol, Soduim Stearate, Charomile Vinegar, Sodium Bicarbonate, Patchouli Oil, Citral, Limonene and Perfume.
 The smell is hard to describe, it’s quite strong.
 The Lush website tells me that is the earthy aroma of the Patchouli Oil.
-I wasn’t so keen at first but I quite like it now, it’s a very natural smell. it’s really simple to use, you rub the bar under clean, dry armpits and you’re ready to go.
+I wasn’t so keen at first but I quite like it now, it’s a very natural smell. it’s really simple to use, you wet it then rub the bar under clean armpits and you’re ready to go.
 Here’s the good and the bad:

 - Obviously you’re doing your bit for the environment by using this bar.
 It doesn’t come in a plastic tube/container and once it’s finished, that’s it.
 No throwing anything away in the bin as it’s all gone into keeping your pits fresh.